 Pets in Cars

 On an 85° day, your car can heat up to over 120° in 20 minutes.
 Never leave your pet in the car on a hot day.
-And contrary to some assumptions, cracked windows and parking in the shade don't provide measurable relief.
+Contrary to some assumptions, cracked windows and parking in the shade don't provide measurable relief.
 On a hot day, it's always safest to leave your pet at home.

 If you see a pet in a hot car: Write down the details of the vehicle - make, model, and license plate number.
 Act quickly!
 Call 911 or your local Animal Control agency.
-If there are businesses nearby, ask them to announce to their patrons to find the owner.
+If there are businesses nearby, ask them to announce to their patrons to help find the owner.

 Leave Your Pet at Home

 The best place for your pet on a hot day is at home.
 Make sure you have a cool, indoor space for your pet and set out extra water to keep them hydrated.
 If your home isn't cool enough for your pet, consider asking a friend or neighbor with air conditioning, make a reservation at your local doggie daycare, or contact your veterinarian for local cooling shelters in your area.